glinomess13/My-test-CyberLab/README.md

 Welcome to my technical repository.
 This project serves as a comprehensive log of my hands-on experience in CyberSecurity.

 👨‍💻 About Me
 I am a self-taught enthusiast currently pursuing a career in DevSecOps.
-My journey in IT began with Frontend Development (HTML/CSS/JS) and long-term WordPress Administration, which gave me a deep understanding of the web ecosystem from the inside out.
+My journey in IT began with Frontend Development (HTML/CSS/JS) and long-term WordPress Administration, little bit SEO(shopify,horoshop), which gave me a deep understanding of the web ecosystem from the inside out.

 ## 🌐 Languages
 *   **Ukrainian / Russian:** Native